react-made-native-easy/react-made-native-easy.github.io/6-conventions-and-code-style/eslint.md

 }
 ```

 The important area in the above configuration is the rules section.
-This section controls all the conventions followed in the project.
+This section controls all the code conventions followed in the project.

 Complete list of all the available rules are present here:  [http://eslint.org/docs/rules/](http://eslint.org/docs/rules/)